wangtian24/tian-scripts/README.md

 ### Linting and type checking

 This repo uses `ruff` for Python linting and `mypy` to make sure Python code is typed.
-Please download the IDE extensions from [here](https://code.visualstudio.com/docs/python/linting) to help with linting and type checking.
+Please download the IDE extensions for `ruff` and `mypy` from [here](https://code.visualstudio.com/docs/python/linting) to help with linting and type checking.

+When using `mypy` in VSCode, you may need to enable the "Run using active interpreter" setting to make sure `mypy` uses the daemon in the virtual environment.
+You can find it by going to `Settings`, searching for `mypy.runUsingActiveInterpreter`, and checking the box.

 Github actions in `.github/workflows` are set up to run these linters on push and pull requests.

 ## Deployment